engrjislam/SpringBootWebSecurity/README.md

 # SpringBootWebSecurity

-This project try to implement spring security with better approaches.
-If got something wrong, feel free to share your ideas.
-Leave your suggestion to this simple project.
+This project try to implement spring security with better approache(s).
+If you got something wrong, feel free to share your idea(s).
+Please leave your suggestion(s) to this simple project.

 ### What you need to do?